-Many men and women in Spring suffer from different types of skin discoloration.
+Many men and women suffer from different types of skin discoloration.
 And of those with this skin condition, the causes and treatments vary from patient to patient and case to case.
-In this blog, we will discuss some of the most common types of skin discoloration and when you should see a dermatologist in Spring like Dr. Perri of Perri Dermatology.
+In this blog, we will discuss some of the most common types of skin discoloration and when you should see a dermatologist like Dr. Perri of Perri Dermatology.

 When men, women, and teens in Spring are faced with any form of acne, it can be debilitating—even in the most minor circumstances.
 But before you can apply the proper acne treatment, you’ll need to know which form of acne you’re dealing with.
 And often, it’s not that easy to identify.

-Skin cancer is a big deal, which is why it is so important to keep regular skin cancer screening appointments with Dr. Perri at Perri Dermatology in Spring.
+Skin cancer is a big deal, which is why it is so important to keep regular skin cancer screening appointments with Dr. Perri at Perri Dermatology.
 Doing so will ensure early detection, which greatly increases the effectiveness of treatment.

-Unfortunately, many men and women do not see a dermatologist in Spring on a regular basis.
+Unfortunately, many men and women do not see a dermatologist on a regular basis.
 This means that they often aren’t sure what conditions one could treat.
-The truth is, a dermatologist in Spring like Dr. Perri of Perri Dermatology, can treat many different types of skin conditions.
+The truth is, a dermatologist like Dr. Perri of Perri Dermatology, can treat many different types of skin conditions.

 If we’ve said it once, we’ve said it 1,000 times.
 Get an annual skin cancer screening!
 It’s so very important and so very easy.
-Dr. Perri constantly stresses the importance of early detection to his patients in Spring.
+Dr. Perri constantly stresses the importance of early detection to his patients.

 Dr. Perri’s Conroe patients have mole removal for both cosmetic reasons, and for skin cancer concerns.
 Often, they are concerned about the mole growing back.

 Have you noticed small bumps on your skin, that are often flesh-colored, white or yellow?
 If so, it’s likely that you are experiencing a very common skin condition called sebaceous hyperplasia.
-This totally benign condition affects many residents in The Woodlands area.
-The sebaceous hyperplasia bumps can vary in size – from being just 1 […]
+This totally benign condition affects many residents in the area.
+The sebaceous hyperplasia bumps can vary in size – from being just 1 or […]

-If you have an unwanted skin lesion, you may be wondering which type of Spring area healthcare provider you need to see to have it removed?
+If you have an unwanted skin lesion, you may be wondering which type of healthcare provider you need to see to have it removed?
 You might be surprised to learn that removing skin lesions is a relatively simple surgery that a dermatologist like Dr. Perri of Perri Dermatology performs every day!
-This simple, […]
+This simple, in office […]

 Chances are, you’ve heard of or at least seen a picture of someone with rosacea.
 This chronic, inflammatory skin condition affects approximately 14 million Americans – and the condition only gets worse if left untreated.
 What you may not know, though, is if you’re at risk for developing rosacea.
 To help you figure it out, […]

-Most people in Spring are familiar with warts, but don’t understand what causes them—or the fact that they are contagious.
+Most people are familiar with warts, but don’t understand what causes them—or the fact that they are contagious.
 If you have a wart, treatment is essential to stop it in its tracks, but you must also be vigilant about keeping the wart contained to prevent it from spreading.
 Why Are Warts Contagious?
-Warts […]
+Warts don’t just […]